- Latin America

 This goes for your favorite cereal or even coffee brand.
 These were all specialty items that we requested most often from our parents when they would send us care packages from back home.
 I had a friend make four boxes of mac n’ cheese last her the entire year abroad.
 It hilariously became her “special occasion” dinner entree since it was impossible for her to find in Taipei.
 Granted, you likely won't miss western food all that much, since Taiwan is known for some of best cuisine in the world.

-6. A Few Photos & Momentos from Home
+6. A Few Photos & Mementos from Home